airyhq/airy/docs/docs/ui/inbox/messenger.md

 **Send & Receive Messages**

-You and your team members can use the inbox to receive and send messages from different sources.
+You and your team members can use the Inbox to receive and send messages from different sources.
 Each of these sources have different character limits.

 **Facebook Templates**